 Obviously, you’ll need to pack adequate shelter (here are our suggestions for the Best Overlanding Tents), but don’t skimp on the insulation layers you’ll use inside of your tent.
 You have a few options when deciding what will keep you cozy after the fire has died down.

-In cold, wet climates, take a look at wool and synthetic options.
-Synthetic fill sleeping bags may not compress as much as their down counterparts, but they insulate when wet.
-A wool blanket will keep you warm even in nasty conditions, and outside of your sleeping equipment, it makes a great addition to a vehicle winter emergency kit.
+Additionally, a wool blanket will keep you warm even in nasty conditions, and outside of your sleeping equipment, it makes a great addition to a vehicle winter emergency kit.

 Kitchen